Ceasar/ceasar.github.com/posts/memex_meetup_2.md

 "ConceptNet" but is more fuzzy.
 Jacob didn't fully understand because he hired an NLP Phd to help him with it.

-IdeaFlow is similar to Workflowly, but it has a few cool ideas:
+IdeaFlow is similar to Workflowy, but it has a few cool ideas:

 - You can view it as bulleted lists or as a directed-graph (that uses force-projection to space everything out)